THE VALUE OF INDEPENDENCE

 HOW IS THE PIPER PAID?

 Did you know that a “broker” and an “investment adviser” are two different roles under the law?
 A broker has a legal duty to the broker-dealer they work for, not the client.
 By law an investment adviser must put the client’s interests ahead of his own.
-To learn more, simply Google “financial fiduciary standard”.
+To learn more, Google “financial fiduciary standard”.

 Asset Fee Conflicts

 Let’s compare two clients.
 Client A has a straightforward financial situation.
 Client B deals with inheritances, complicated family dynamics, and estate planning issues.
-Why charge them the same amount for advice just because they have the same account balance?
+Why charge them the same amount for advice only because they have the same account balance?

 Penalize Wealthier Clients